BePlayable/beplayable.github.io/docs/guide/introduction.md

 ## Asynchronous

 We have based our SDK on promises, you can read more about [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), and how to consume data from asynchronous operations.

-## Releases
-Is actually not a thing, our product is constantly updated and the there is no versioning on the SDK.
-However, there is a [changelog](/CHANGELOG) for this documentation site!